zabakea/style-tiles-with-css/README.md

-# Edited Style Tiles starting point
+# Style Tiles in HTML, CSS og js - starting point

 This is meant as a starting point for an online style Tile.